Islandora/islandora_solution_pack_video/README.md

 ## Installation
 Install as a Drupal module; see [this](https://www.drupal.org/docs/7/extend/installing-modules) for further information.
 This module requires new Fedora objects.
 If enabling through Drush, use the administrative user (e.g. drush en -u 1 islandora_audio).

-Install as usual, see [this](https://www.drupal.org/docs/7/extend/installing-modules) for further information.

 ## Configuration

 Configure this module, including which (if any) derivatives to create, and which (if any) viewer to use at Administration » Islandora » Solution Pack Configuration » Video Solution Pack (admin/islandora/solution_pack_config/video).